Skip to content

 How to spot the difference on a package

-• Grass-fed, grass-finished: the package will say either “100% grass-fed” or “grass-fed and grass-finished.”
+• Grass-fed, grass-finished: the package will typically say “100% grass-fed” or “grass-fed and grass-finished.”
 A reputable brand will name the ranch and tell you the average days on pasture.
+Under the new FSIS guideline these claims should mean the same thing as plain “grass-fed,” but the redundancy is informative — it signals a producer doing more than the minimum substantiation.

 • American Grassfed Association (AGA) certified: the most widely-recognized U.S. grass-fed certification.
-AGA’s standards require animals to be fed only grass and forage from weaning to harvest, no antibiotics, no added hormones, no animal by-products, raised on pasture without confinement, and born and raised on American family farms.
+AGA standards require animals to be fed only grass and forage from weaning to harvest, no antibiotics, no added hormones, no animal by-products, raised on pasture without confinement, and born and raised on American family farms.
 Third-party inspection at least every 15 months.
-A Greener World’s “Certified Grassfed by AGW” is a comparable second option.
-Not every good producer carries either certification (they cost money), but presence of one is signal.
+A Greener World’s “Certified Grassfed by AGW” is a comparable second option with similar feed and welfare standards (and requires AGW Animal Welfare Approved as a prerequisite).
+Neither certification is free for producers, so absence isn’t a red flag, but presence of either is a strong signal.

 What this means for what you buy